David-Haim/concurrencpp/README.md

     return 0;
 }
 ```
-In this example, we create a timer that runs only once - after 3 seconds from its creation, the timer will schedule to run its callable on a new thread of execution (using `concurrencpp::thread_executor`).

 #### Delay objects

-A delay object is a result object that becomes ready when its due time is reached.
+A delay object is a lazy result object that becomes ready when it's `co_await`ed and its due time is reached.
 Applications can `co_await` this result object to delay the current coroutine in a non-blocking way.
 The current coroutine is resumed by the executor that was passed to `make_delay_object`.

-#### *Delay object example:*
+#### Delay object example:

+In this example, we spawn a task (that does not return any result or thrown exception), which delays itself in a loop by calling `co_await` on a delay object.

 ```cpp
 #include "concurrencpp/concurrencpp.h"